 How and why does diastasis recti happen?

-Symptoms of diastasis recti
+Symptoms of dastasis recti (Abdominal separation symptoms)

 To find out if you have diastasis recti, you can follow the steps below: